Fil88/Fil88.github.io/_posts/2021-10-03-Malleable-C2-profile.md

 Pipes are shared memory used for processes to communicate between each other.
 Fundamentally there are two types of pipe: named and unnamed.

-- Named pipes, as the name implies, have a name and can be accessed by referencing this.
+- ```Named pipes```, as the name implies, have a name and can be accessed by referencing this.

-- Unnamed pipes, that need their handle to be passed to the other communicating process in order to exchange data.
+- ```Unnamed pipes```, that need their handle to be passed to the other communicating process in order to exchange data.
 This can be done in a number of ways.

 Cobalt Strike uses both named and unnamed pipes to exchange data between the beacon and its sacrificial processes.